ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Note, this requirement is motivated by reducing the dependency of counterparty internal systems on the BPI and vice versa.

-### 2.8.4	Baseline Protocol Stack Detailed Reference Architecture Layers and Componants
+### 2.8.4	Baseline Protocol Stack Detailed Reference Architecture Layers and Components

 <figure>
   <img